SimonForgot/Breakfast/README.md

 # Breakfast
-A C++ demo using pyside6,vulkan/cuda
+A demo using pyside6,pyopengl/vulkan(compute shader)